The Lasallian spirit is a way of life for students, faculty and staff at Saint Mary's.

-The opportunities to make a difference range far beyond the classroom, in our January Term service projects and Christian Service Internships.
-Our students went to New Orleans after Hurricane Katrina and Haiti after the earthquake not just for the course credit, but because of a commitment to service and easing of suffering that is baked into our institutional DNA.
+The opportunities to make a difference range far beyond the classroom, in our January Term service projects, particularly Lasallian Service Internship.
+Our students went to New Orleans after Hurricane Katrina and Haiti after the earthquake not just for the course credit, but because of a commitment to service and easing of suffering that is built into our institutional DNA.

 Students who want to explore Lasallian faith in depth have the option of living in our Lasallian Living Learning Community or the Santiago Living Learning Community, where they can build unity in their spiritual and social values.
 Our goal is to prepare students for living in a contemporary world while providing them with a moral foundation that is rooted in Christian doctrine and service.